tech-med/medlearnity.com/src/content/wpPages/exams/usmle/usmle-tutoring-step-1/index.md

 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2020/04/Nicole-S-picture.jpg)Nicole S.USMLE Step 1 Student

-#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations

 I used Medlearnity over the course of six months to help prepare me for Step 1.
 In the past I have struggled with standardized tests and knew I would need help to achieve the competitive score I desired.
 Dr. Goel and Dustin were both incredible mentors and teachers!
 Dustin explained difficult concepts clearly and thoroughly during every session.
 He was always available to answer questions in-between sessions and helped me identify weaknesses in my knowledge and test-taking abilities.
 During my dedicated study period, Dr. Goel called me often to check on my progress, and provided me with invaluable tips and tricks to reduce my test anxiety.
-I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)V. H.USMLE Step 1 Student

 #### I am happy to report that not only did I pass Step 1 with a much stronger score, but, even after we stopped working together, I continued to use his strategies as I prepared for subsequent tests and recently aced my specialty boards.